7 Common Estate Planning Mistakes to Avoid

 Proper structuring of assets can:

-- Reduce their fair market value—and, in turn, reduce estate taxes
+- Reduce their fair market value and reduce estate taxes

 - Provide greater control of investments